SafeExamBrowser/seb-testing/win/2.2pre/README.md

 - If SEB cannot terminate or force quit prohibited applications (Config Tool / Applications / Prohibited Processes) because they are running with other user permissions, then the exam is blocked and SEB asks to enter the quit/restart password (which exam supervisors/supporters should know) to continue.

 Known limitations:
-- This build does not yet automatically generate URL filter rules when external additional resources are added.
+- This version does not yet automatically generate URL filter rules when external additional resources are added.
 Activate URL filtering and create filter rules manually.
 - The implementation of the new URL filter (compatible with SEB for macOS) isn't finished yet.
 In this build you cannot create or change URL filter rules, import a config file created in an earlier version of SEB for Windows or SEB for macOS.
 - When using touch optimized mode, the SEB task bar can disappear if the screen of a tablet-like device running latest Windows 10 versions is rotated.